 What is Wall Street?

 Wall Street is the symbol of the US financial system – the largest and most watched stock market in the world.
+The area around Wall Street is the New York Financial District.

 Why is it called Wall Street?

 During the 1600’s, Wall Street was the northern border of the Dutch colony of New Amsterdam.
 The colony had a wall to protect the local citizens.
 The wall stood exactly where Wall Street is today.
 The wall ran from the East River to the Hudson River – all the way across the island!
-Today we call the area around Wall Street the New York Financial District.

-Join our Wall Street tour:
+Join our Wall Street Walking Tour:

-Walk on Wall Street and see the markers where the wall used to be.
+Walk on Wall Street and see the wooden markers where the wall used to be.
 We walk by Goldman Sachs, Deutsche Bank, Standard & Poors, and the Federal Reserve.